mesosphere/field-notes/docs/faqs/faq.md

 * tx15virtagent02: `{"fault_domain":{"region":{"name": "tx15"},"zone":{"name": "tx15-virt"}}}`
 * tx20physagent02: `{"fault_domain":{"region":{"name": "tx20"},"zone":{"name": "tx20-phys"}}}`

+More generically then the above, populate REGION with your region and ZONE with your zone, and use the same echo as above.

-Note that it is not strictly required that the zone name include the region name, but it may be useful for clarity's sake.
+*It is not strictly required that the zone name include the region name, but it may be useful for clarity's sake.*

 ## Example ip-detect script
 The fault domain detect script should be placed in `genconf/ip-detect` and gets propagated to `/opt/mesosphere/bin/detect_ip`.